virtualizebrief/virtualizebrief/readme.md

 |---|---|---|---|

  # :books: Collection
 The real meat and potatoes around here.
-Repository of all the code laid out by subject matter.
+Repository of all the code laid out by subject matter. <br>
 :arrow_right: [Take me to repository](https://github.com/virtualizebrief/collection)

 # :briefcase: Virtualize Brief